ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

         ![Ability Object in Hierarchy](../img/EditorManual/Abilities/EquipmentInHierarchy4.png "Ability Object in Hierarchy"){: .center loading="lazy" }

     2. Rename the `Ability` object to "Wave" by clicking on the `Ability` object and pressing F2.
-This can also be done by right clicking and selecting "Rename", or by changing the name at the top of the **Properties** panel.
+This can also be done by right clicking and selecting "Rename", or by changing the name at the top of the **Properties** window.

     Now when the player picks up the equipment, they will automatically gain the `Ability`!
 Of course, we still need to set it up to cause the wave animation.